SQF Meaning: An Easy Guide to Getting Your SQF Certification

 Every year, 600 million people suffer from foodborne illnesses.
 Out of these, 420,000 die.
-This sobering fact is enough to highlight the importance of a food safety culture.
+This sobering fact is enough to highlight the importance of a strong food safety culture.

 By definition, a culture of food safety refers to the practices and beliefs of an organization about the food they handle.
 This organizational culture is to be practiced by every person in the business, including everyone from junior employees to the leadership.

 In addition, food safety culture should reflect in the behavior and attitude of each worker.
 Therefore, it is a lot more than food safety policies printed on a piece of paper.
-It's the entire mindset and lifestyle embraced by an organization — in other words, it's an organizational culture
+It's the entire mindset and lifestyle embraced by an organization — in other words, it's an organizational culture.

 To become prepared for the GFSI audit, download our free GFSI audit checklist.